dalenewman/Transformalize.Provider.Bogus/README.md

 In addition, the `format`, `min`, and `max` attributes are used to create other forms of test data (e.g. the `Stars` field above).

-This provider will be available as a plugin for Transformalize 0.2.9-beta.
+This provider is available as a plugin for Transformalize 0.3.5-beta.